tkrsh/COVID-19-UPDATE-/README.md

 ## What does this script do ?

     1) Displays live count of COVID-19 cases in your Country.
-    2) Displays number of New Cases wrt previus update
+    2) Displays number of New Cases wrt Previous update
     3) Plays Sound Notification when new Cases are Detected     ** Disabled By Default  To Enable : Uncomment Line 33
     4) Sends A Slack Message Alert                              ** Disabled By Default